 Recycling in action around the Gardens

-We compost our kitchen waste, together with paper hand towels, grass clippings and even the odd donation of urine!
-This compost is used around the Gardens.
-We are stockists of Birmingham City Council’s Care Compost which we also use around the Gardens to nourish and mulch our vegetable and flower beds.
+We compost our kitchen waste, together with paper hand towels and grass clippings.
+This compost is used around the Gardens to nourish and mulch our vegetable and flower beds.
 Pictured here, our vegetable beds are made with recycled plastic boards.

 Plates and Pamphlets Demonstrate reusing and recycling